plande/grand-scheme/README.md

 are that it assumes very little, and is widely available, even on systems you've never heard of.

-The Grand Scheme library contains a set of extensions that allow to use Scheme in the way I like -- and I hope you'll like it too.
+The Grand Scheme glossary contains a set of extensions that allow to use Scheme in the way I like -- and I hope you'll like it too.
 But rather than relying solely on my personal taste, I try to conform to a set of rules that make working with the language easier.